Andrew Saydjari

 High Angular Resolution 3D Dust Mapping

 I extended a previous dustmaping methodology using bayestar and am combinining that with deep, high-quality NIR photometry from DECaPS2 (see above) to achieve an extraordinarily high angular resolution 3D dust map, 5x the resolution of the 2D Planck dust map!
 Through this careful statistical inference, we expect to see ~ pc scale structures several kpc away in nearby spiral arms of the Galaxy.
-The video above shows only a 2° x 2° region in the footprint of the map, which will cover the entire southern Galactic plane!
+The GIF above shows the improvement in angular resolution acheived by our 3D dust map compared to a previous version (Bayestar19) and the video below shows only a 4° x 4° region in the footprint of the map, which will cover the entire southern Galactic plane!